scorpido74/azure-docs.nl-nl/articles/azure-resource-manager/resource-group-using-tags.md

 ## <a name="templates"></a>Sjablonen

-Als u een resource wilt labelen tijdens de implementatie, voegt u het `tags`-element toe aan de resource die u implementeert.
+To tag a resource during deployment, add the `tags` element to the resource you're deploying.
 Geef de naam en waarde van de tag op.

 ### <a name="apply-a-literal-value-to-the-tag-name"></a>Een letterlijke waarde toepassen op de tagnaam